 - If married, must be sacramentally married in the Catholic Church.

 Children receiving the Sacrament of Baptism should be dressed in a white gown.
-The Parish will provide the Baptismal Candle, in addition to a Baptismal Bib, as a symbolic gift from the Parish.
-These are yours to keep as a reminder of this joyous milestone.
+The Parish will provide the Baptismal Candle and a Baptismal Bib as a symbolic gifts from the Parish.

 We look forward to helping you plan your child’s baptism!